auralous/auralous/README.md

 `package.json` contains the several scripts in the workspace root.

-#### `yarn dev-setup`

-This script must be run and kept in the background to continously copy shared files into apps.

 #### `yarn lint`

 Run `yarn lint` to check for errors in source code using [`eslint`](https://github.com/eslint/eslint) and apply formatting with [prettier](https://github.com/prettier/prettier).
 You can also run `yarn lint --fix` to let `eslint` fixed the errors automatically.